kevinbirch/babaganush/README.md

 You can invoke this tool against any single python file or a directory to be scanned recursively for python files (*.py) to evaluate.

 The output of all tools run will be merged and formatted and classified according to the settings.
-The default tool to run is Flake8, and the native settings files for both the PEP8 and Flake8 tools are supported.
-Any Flake8 plugins will be run according to Flake8 settings.
+The default tool to run is Flake8, and the native settings files for both the [PEP8](http://pep8.readthedocs.org/en/latest/intro.html#configuration) and [Flake8](http://flake8.readthedocs.org/en/latest/config.html) tools are honored and used both those tools when run.
+Any [Flake8 plugins](http://flake8.readthedocs.org/en/latest/extensions.html) will be run according to Flake8 settings.

 ## Configuration